The maximal degree in random recursive graphs with random weights: Concentration of the maximum degree

 \section{Concentration of the maximum degree}

-In this section we provide an important step in order to prove Theorems~\ref{Thrm:maxwrrt},~\ref{Thrm:maxsecond} and~\ref{Thrm:maxsecond2}: we discuss the concentration of the maximum degree around the maximum conditional mean degree, the behaviour of which is discussed in the previous section.
-To this end, we present the following proposition:
+In this section we provide an important step to prove Theorems~\ref{thrm:maxfrechet},~\ref{thrm:maxgumb},~\ref{Thrm:maxsecond} and~\ref{Thrm:maxsecond2}: we discuss the concentration of the maximum degree around the maximum conditional mean degree, the behaviour of which is discussed in the previous section.
+To this end, we present two propositions, that determine concentration under different scalings.